-There is a problem with passing command line options containing a "=" to windows batch files.
-Instead, include the options into runfqfs.bat.
+There is a problem with passing command line options containing a "=" on the command line.
+Instead create a batch job to include your options and run that instead.

 I am unable to build FlightGear under MSVC/MS DevStudio.
 By default, FlightGear is build with GNU GCCThe Win32 port of GNU GCC is known as CygwinFor hints on Makefiles required for MSVC for MSC DevStudio have a look into ftp://www.flightgear.org/pub/flightgear/Source/.